Altidias/Milestone1_Group52/Software Design Document.md

 - Description: Loads the 'Food_Nutrition_Dataset.csv' database into memory.
 - Input Parameters:
   - *db_path: str* - Path to the csv file.
-- Return Value: None, but updates the global dataframe.
+- Return Value:
+  - *None*
-- Side Effects: Updates the global database dataframe.
+- Side Effects: Updates the global data dictionary with data from the CSV.

 **search_food()**
 - Description: Searches for food items based on a text query.
 - Input Parameters:
   - *query: str* - Food name.
 - Return Value:
-  - *pandas.DataFrame* - Dataframe containing rows where the query matched or partially matched with the food name.
-- Side Effects: None - No modifications should be done to the original dataframe, only returns copied data.
+  - *food_item: (str, dict[str, float])* - A tuple containing the food name and a dictionary containing nutrients for the matched food with names as keys linked to amounts in grams as values.
+- Side Effects: None.

 **filter_by_range()**
 - Description: Filters food items based on a specific nutrient range.